Extra Payments Provide Huge Savings

 Rounding up your monthly mortgage payment probably won't break your budget and it can shave months off the length of your loan and thousands of dollars in interest payments.

-For example, Sandy is 40 years old and she just got a $200,000 30-year mortgage at a 4.5% annual interest rate.
+For example, Sandy is 40 years old and she just got a $200,000 30-year mortgage at a 4.5% annual interest rate with APR 4.571%.
 Her monthly payment is $1,013.37, but if she rounds that payment up to $1,100, then she will pay off her mortgage in 25.4 years, or at age 65.
 Importantly, rounding up allows Sandy to lower the total amount of interest she will pay on her loan by $28,377 -- savings that will go a long way toward living the type of retirement she's planning.

 Additional One-time payment